Application Dashboard

 Move the mouse cursor to an empty space on the dashboard and then right-click on it.
 Select a widget to add from the pop-up menu.
 Place the widget to the desired position and then resize it.

 You can save and load the settings and layouts for widgets on the dashboard.
-The default preset (Default) cannot be changed, but you can create a new preset by resizing and placing widgets in the desired format.
+You can create a new preset by adjusting its size and placing it on the desired position.

 Creating a new preset